ipfs/js-ipfs/README.md

 The response is either a readable stream, or a string.

 #### ls
-Get the node structure of a hash, included in it is a hash and array to links.
+Get the node structure of a hash.
+Included in it is a hash and array to links.

 **Usage**
 ```javascript